 That said, if you eventually intend on opening a company in the UAE, Abu Dhabi will be a more expensive option than both Dubai and RAK.
 But, if you plan on having a true physical presence with meaningful economic substance, Abu Dhabi is worth exploring.

 If you don’t plan on obtaining residency in the UAE, your account opening options will be limited.
-The reason for this is that even non-resident accounts are designed to support individuals that have already started the process of obtaining residency or a visa.
+The reason for this is that non-resident accounts are for individuals that have already started the process of obtaining residency or a visa.

 However, depending on the bank, branch, and the banker you approach, there are still several account opening options available for non-residents that don’t intend on establishing ties in the UAE.